 Archive-tier backup points in backup vaults do not support the Backup Point Virus Detection feature.

-After you enable the Backup Point Virus Detection feature in a backup policy, Cloud Backup performs a full virus detection for the first backup point and incremental virus detections for subsequent backup points.
+After you enable the Backup Point Virus Detection feature in a backup policy, Cloud Backup performs a full virus detection at the first backup point and incremental virus detections at subsequent backup points.

 How it works

-The virus detection feature is seamlessly integrated with Cloud Backup.
+The backup point virus detection feature is seamlessly integrated with Cloud Backup.
 You can perform virus detection on backup data without the need to deploy any service or client.

 After you enable the Backup Point Virus Detection feature in a backup policy, Cloud Backup automatically detects viruses at the backup point after each scheduled backup is completed.
 The time required for virus detection depends on the number of files detected.